mrknorman/evolving_attention_thesis/05_parameters/05_the_problem_with_parameters.typ

-= Demystifying Artificial Neural Networks for Gravitational-Wave Analysis: Exploring Hyperparameter Space with Genetic Algorithms
+= Demystifying Artificial Neural Networks for Gravitational-Wave Analysis: Exploring Hyperparameter Space with Genetic Algorithms <dragonn-sec>

 == The Problem with Parameters <hyperparameters-section>
 \